 When new information comes along, it’s very difficult and expensive to go back and make changes.

 The second principle of waterfall is that there is very low customer involvement, and limited to set milestones.

 Pro: It enforces clearly defined requirements upfront, and it is easier to plan budgets and timelines.

 Con: Validation occurs too late and change is costly.

 The Agile Methodology:

-Developed less than 20 years ago, and it focuses on being flexible in development, while still moving forward.
-Unlike waterfall, agile accepts that product development can be messy and less linear.
-But that doesn’t mean that they can’t be productive.
+Developed less than 20 years ago, agile focuses on being flexible in development, while still moving forward.
+Unlike waterfall, agile product development can be messy and less linear.
+But that doesn’t mean that it can’t be productive.

 This Agile planning onion graphic from Hubstaff is an accurate way to visualize this process.
 As you’ll see below, the circles represent the different project stages, which all intersect at one common point.
 This represents entry points to the succeeding project stages or previous ones should you need to go back.

 By anticipating the shifts and changes that will impact development, teams are able to go back and adapt.

 Agile is also more customer-focused, with research and testing being conducted constantly throughout the process.